-

 - How Gen Z Is Navigating an Economy That Hires Their Seniors

 A generation that came of age during a pandemic, an inflation spike, and the AI revolution is now confronting a labor market that hires their seniors but pauses on them.
-By [Byline] When LinkedIn released its 2026 Grad's Guide on April 15, the headline number landed with an unwelcome thud…
+When LinkedIn released its 2026 Grad's Guide on April 15, the headline number landed with an unwelcome thud for the…

 - OpenAI’s Pre-IPO Stress Test: What WSJ’s Report on Missed Revenue and User Targets Really Means